A Brief History of Crime

 A Brief History of Crime is the third book by author and journalist Peter Hitchens.
 Originally published in 2003, it was reissued in 2004 under the new title The Abolition of Liberty.
 The book was described in 2012 by The American Conservative magazine as "a must-read for anyone on either side of the Atlantic".

 Themes

 The book challenges a number of commonly held views about the causes of crime, criticising the opinion that crime is caused by poverty or other forms of social deprivation.
-It also charts the changes in policing from the 1960s to the present day, and examines and criticises the workings of the modern British prison system, including a chapter on the author's visit to Wormwood Scrubs.
+It also charts the changes in UK policing from the 1960s to the present day, and examines and criticises the workings of the modern British prison system, including a chapter on the author's visit to Wormwood Scrubs.
 Hitchens contends that the former principle of "due punishment of responsible persons" has been abandoned in favour of vague modern theories of rehabilitation.
+The book also counters widely accepted beliefs surrounding recreational drugs, capital punishment, institutional racism in UK policing and the importance of jury trial.

 Reception

 Left-leaning publications were very critical of the book.
 David Rose in The Observer described the book as "a churning, ceaseless rant, akin to the wake of a cross-Channel ferry.
 It has similar bilious effects" and questioned whether the desperate situation described by Hitchens really exists, citing Oxford as an example.

 Conservative newspapers assessed the book more favourably.
 Bryan Appleyard, writing in The Sunday Times, described it as "a marvellous, angry polemic" that accounts for and charts how the British Police force became so "institutionally bureaucratic, sullen, chippy and ineffectual".
 In The Sunday Telegraph, Theodore Dalrymple agreed with the main arguments in the book, writing "Mr Hitchens places the blame firmly where it belongs: on a supine and pusillanimous political establishment that, for four decades at least, has constantly retreated before the verbal onslaught of liberal intellectuals whose weapons have been mockery allied to sentimental guilt about their prosperous and comfortable lives, and whose aim has been to liberate themselves from personally irksome moral constraints, without regard to the consequences for those less favourably placed in society".